Welcome!

 We want to bring together the different life histories of LGBTQIA+ Sikhs to produce a social history of LGBTQIA+ Sikhs’ lives in the United States.
 We want to create a space for LGBTQIA+ Sikhs to reflect upon and narrate their lived experiences in their own words.

 Through this Project, we hope to understand the many ways LGBTQIA+ Sikhs make sense of themselves and how this may have changed throughout their lives.
 In oral history interviews with LGBTQIA+ Sikhs, each individual decides the direction of the conversation and what matters to them in their life histories.
-You narrate your sakhi.
+In interviews, LGBTQIA+ Sikhs narrate their sakhis.

 We are currently paused and not doing new interviews.
-In the meantime, you can listen and read about our lives, or read some existing resources on supporting LGBTQIA+ Sikhs.
-We invite you to explore the website as a resource and learn about:
+In the meantime, you can listen and read about our lives or read some existing resources on supporting LGBTQIA+ Sikhs.
+We have also published our first report – Becoming Boundless – in December 2024 based on our first round of interviewing 16 LGBTQIA+ Sikhs.
+Beyond the report, we invite you to explore the website as a resource and learn about:

 For many Sikhs, kirtan has been a way to connect with their Sikhi and the Guru.
 The team compiled a playlist of kirtan that is open to all.